PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

 \subsection{Online Singular Value Decomposition}

-For demonstrating our framework, we will first use Levy and Lindenbaums method for performing a streaming SVD \cite{levy1998sequential} in-situ.
+For demonstrating our tool, we will first use Levy and Lindenbaums method for performing a streaming SVD \cite{levy1998sequential} in-situ.
 Our target application is to use this SVD for analyzing the presence of coherent structures in the flow field.
 Usually, this analysis is performed by constructing a data matrix $A \in \mathbb{R}^{M \times N}$. $N$ refers to the number of `snapshots' of data collected for the analysis and $M$ is the number of degrees of freedom in each snapshot.
 For the purpose of this analysis, $M >> N$ and the regular SVD gives us

 where $U \in \mathbb{R}^{M \times N}, \Sigma \in \mathbb{R}^{N \times N}, V \in \mathbb{R}^{N \times N}$.
 The classical SVD computation scales as $O(MN^2)$ and requires $O(MN)$ memory.
 This analysis becomes intractable for computational physics applications such as CFD where the degrees of freedom may grow very large for simulating high wavenumber content.
 In their seminal paper, Levy and Lindenbaum proposed a streaming variant of the SVD that reduces the computational and memory complexity significantly.
 It performs this by extracting solely the first $K$ left singular vectors, which correspond to the $K$ largest coherent structures.
 Consequently, we are able to reduce the cost of the SVD to $O(MNK)$ operations and the memory footprint also reduces to $O(MK)$.
 This technique also has a streaming component to it, where the left singular eigenvectors may be updated in a batch-like manner.
-We summarize the procedure in Algorithm \ref{Algo1}.
-The scalar forget factor $ff$, set between 0 and 1, controls the effect of older data batches on the final result for $U_i$.
+We summarize the procedure in Algorithm \ref{Algo1} of the Appendix.
+A Python and NumPy implementation for this algorithm and how it may interface with OpenFOAM is shown in Listing \ref{LST4}.
+We remark that the scalar forget factor $ff$ (line 11), set between 0 and 1, controls the effect of older data batches on the final result for $U_i$.
 Setting this value to 1.0 implies that the online-SVD convergences to the regular SVD utilizing all the snapshots in one-shot.
 Setting values of $ff$ less than one reduces the impact of the snapshots observed in previous batches of the past.
 We utilize an $ff=0.95$ for this study.
-A Python and NumPy implementation for this algorithm and how it may interface with OpenFOAM is shown in Listing \ref{LST4}.
 Specific examples that have been integrated with a novel OpenFOAM solver are available in our supporting repository \texttt{https://github.com/argonne-lcf/PythonFOAM}.